 You may settle on one right away, or you may find yourself wrestling between two areas of interest.
-If you are really passionate about two areas of ministry, we have minors available.
+If you are really passionate about two areas of ministry, we have minors available to add in your second year.
+A GPA of 2.3 is required to add a Minor.

 Adding a minor to your degree means that you will take 12 additional credit hours in another program of study.
-You can add a minor in Youth, Intercultural, Worship Arts, Children's and Family, Pastoral Care and Counselling, and Biblical Research.
+You can add a minor in Youth, Intercultural, Worship Arts, Children's and Family, Pastoral Care and Counselling, Biblical Research and Christian Ministry.
 The requirements for each are listed on the program pages.